nmsa/tma-framework-k/development/tma-admin-api/README.md

 -   Add and delete a probe and get probes;
 -   Add a new resource and get resources;
 -   Configure Actions (check details on  [Message Format for Actions Registration](https://github.com/eubr-atmosphere/tma-framework-k/tree/master#message-format-for-actions-registration)).
+-   Get the scores, associated to a metric, with a valueTime after the given timestamp.

 # Index